jonitram/clearboxesbot/README.md

 ## Setting up the Arduino

 - Disclaimer: These instructions were written for Mac OSX in the context of an Arduino with an atmega16u2 chip
-- Change the `total_number_of_boxes` variable to the number of boxes you would like cleared in `Joystick.c` before making and flashing `Joystick.hex` to the Arduino
+- Change the `total_boxes` variable to the number of boxes you would like cleared at the top of `instructions.h` before making and flashing `Joystick.hex` to the Arduino

 ### Dependencies and Compiling